-- Samples going to the Absolute Resources Associates (ARA) laboratory in Portsmouth, New Hampshire will be transported using the attached ARA COC. - Samples for PFAS going to the Alpha Analytical (Alpha) laboratory in Westborough, Massachusetts will be transported using the attached Alpha COC.
+• Samples going to the Alpha Analytical (Alpha) laboratory in Westborough, Massachusetts will be transported using the attached Alpha COC.

 The GZA Project Manager or Field Operations Lead will coordinate sample delivery arrangements directly with each lab.
 Refer to the organizational chart in Appendix A in the Sampling and Analysis Plan (SAP) for contact information.
 The laboratory Turn-Around-Time (TAT) requested for all samples will be the standard 10 to 15 business day TAT.